opensha/ucerf3-etas-launcher/doc/eq_response_instructions.md

 # UCERF3-ETAS post-event response instructions

 These instructions are intenteded to help those who have already configured and run UCERF3-ETAS to respond to a recent event.
+If you need to reconfigure UCERF3-ETAS-Launcher from scratch, first follow the instructions [here](../README.md).

 ## Step 1: pull latest UCERF3-ETAS launcher updates and define ETAS_SIM_DIR